Meet Alex Caspero

 To blanch, bring a pot of water to a boil and add in the tomatillos.
 Blanch for 3 minutes, then remove from the water with a slotted spoon and place immediately into a bowl of ice water.
 Let sit until cool to the touch, then remove from water and cut in half.
 Add to the base of a food processor and blend.

 Next, roast your poblano pepper.
-I find the easiest way is just to throw it directly onto the gas grates on my stove and rotate until nice and blackened, but you can also do this in the oven under the broil section.
-Rub a little oil on your poblano, place on a baking sheet under the broiler and cook until nice and charred on all sides, rotating as you go.
+I find the easiest way is just to throw it directly onto the gas grates on my stove and rotate it until it is nice and blackened, but you can also do this in the oven under the broil section.
+Rub a little oil on your poblano, place it on a baking sheet under the broiler, and cook until nice and charred on all sides, rotating as you go.

 Remove the roasted pepper and place in a bowl, then cover with a kitchen towel or plastic wrap for about 15 minutes.
 This allows the pepper to steam and soften, which will make the skin easier to remove.

-Of all the versions, this way is my favorite!
+Of all the salsa verde versions, this way is my favorite!
 It’s creamy, slightly sweet, and just delicious with tortilla chips.

-Follow the instructions for the roasted tomatillo salsa, then add in 1 ripe avocado to the food processor while blending.
-Because the avocado tames some of the flavor, you may need to add in more lime and salt.
+Follow the instructions for the roasted tomatillo salsa, then add 1 ripe avocado to the food processor while blending.
+Because the avocado tames some of the flavors, you may need to add more lime and salt.

 This avocado salsa verde is great as a dip or drizzled onto your favorite taco-inspired bowl!